Here’s the 411 on chest pain while pregnant. Read on to find out what causes it, what it feels like, and when you should get medical help.

 Pressure from your growing little one (they’re taking-up space fast!) and heartburn (caused by acid reflux) are two of the most common causes.

-But it’s also associated with more serious conditions like high blood pressure, preeclampsia, and heart attacks.
+But it can also be associated with more serious conditions like high blood pressure, preeclampsia, and heart attacks.

 Here are a few possible causes: